Contact

 Anyone interested in research work should not miss out on a special offer from the university: On Wednesday, 8 June, natural scientists will open their doors for the "Day of the Sea" and "Day of Biology".
 Pupils and other interested parties are welcome - even without registration.

-On the international "World oceans day", which takes place on 8 June worldwide, many pupils from Lower Saxony will have such unusual subjects as marine sciences, environmental sciences and neurosciences on their timetable at the Wechloy campus alongside biology.
-Many schools have already signed up.
-Anyone who would like to spontaneously look over the shoulders of scientists during experiments is cordially invited.
+On the Wechloy campus, to mark the international ‘World Oceans Day’, which takes place worldwide on 8 June, many school pupils from Lower Saxony will have not only biology but also such unusual subjects as marine sciences, environmental sciences and neurosciences on their timetable.
+Many schools have already registered.
+Anyone wishing to pop in and watch scientists conducting experiments is warmly invited.

-The scientists at the Institute of Chemistry and Biology of the Marine Environment (ICBM) will be presenting their research topics to interested members of the public from 9.00 a.m. and inviting them to talk to them.
-All 17 working groups from chemistry, biology, physics and modelling will be represented with an information stand and small experiments in the "Harbour of Opportunities".
-The same goes for the Wadden Sea Learning Lab, whose hands-on experiments are aimed at younger pupils and can be booked by teachers.
-Right next door, on the ring level, scientists from the Institute of Biology and Environmental Sciences (IBU) and the Department for Neuroscience will be giving an insight into their research focus from 10.00 am.
+From 9.00 am onwards, scientists at the Institute of Chemistry and Biology (ICBM) will be presenting their research topics to the interested public and inviting them to join in discussions.
+All 17 research groups from the fields of chemistry, biology, physics and modelling will each be represented with an information stand and small-scale experiments in the ‘Harbour of Opportunities’.
+The Wadden Sea Learning Lab will also be present, offering hands-on experiments aimed at younger pupils, which can be booked by teachers.
+Right next door, on the Ringebene, from 10.00 am onwards, scientists from the Institute for Biology and Environmental Sciences (IBU) and the Department for Neuroscience will be providing an insight into their research focuses.

-In addition to school pupils who are interested in studying, bachelor's and master's students who are planning their final thesis are particularly welcome, as well as interested members of the public.
-Registration is not required.
+As well as school pupils interested in university studies, the event is particularly aimed at Bachelor’s and Master’s students planning their final theses, as well as the interested general public.
+No registration is required.
 The programme ends at around 2.00 pm.

 This might also be of interest to you: